Signified and signifier

-In semiotics, signified and signifier (French: signifié and signifiant) are the two main components of a sign, where signified is what the sign represents or refers to, known as the "plane of content", and signifier which is the "plane of expression" or the observable aspects of the sign itself.
+In semiotics, signified and signifier (French: signifié and signifiant) are the two main components of a sign, where signified is what the sign represents or refers to, known as the "plane of content", and signifier is the observable aspects of the sign itself, known as the "plane of expression".
 The idea was first proposed in the work of Swiss linguist Ferdinand de Saussure, one of the two founders of semiotics.

 Concept of signs

 The concept of signs has been around for a long time, having been studied by many classic philosophers such as Plato, Aristotle, Augustine, William of Ockham, and Francis Bacon, among others.
 The term semiotics derives from the Greek root seme, as in semeiotikos (an 'interpreter of signs').
 It was not until the early part of the 20th century, however, that Saussure and American philosopher Charles Sanders Peirce brought the term into more common use.

-While both Saussure and Peirce contributed greatly to the concept of signs, it is important to note that each differed in their approach to the study.
-It was Saussure who created the terms signifier and signified in order to break down what a sign was.
+While both Saussure and Peirce contributed greatly to the concept of signs, each differed in their approach to the study.
+Saussure who created the terms signifier and signified in order to break down what a sign was.
 He diverged from the previous studies on language as he focused on the present in relation to the act of communication, rather than the history and development of words and language over time.

 Succeeding these founders were numerous philosophers and linguists who defined themselves as semioticians.
 These semioticians have each brought their own concerns to the study of signs.
 Umberto Eco (1976), a distinguished Italian semiotician, came to the conclusion that "if signs can be used to tell the truth, they can also be used to lie."
 Postmodernist social theorist Jean Baudrillard spoke of hyperreality, referring to a copy becoming more real than reality, the signifier becoming more important than the signified.
 French semiotician Roland Barthes used signs to explain the concept of connotation—cultural meanings attached to words—and denotation—literal or explicit meanings of words.
 Without Saussure's breakdown of signs into signified and signifier, however, these semioticians would not have had anything to base their concepts on.